Exhaustive goodness-of-fit via smoothed inference and graphics: Inference and graphics via LP-smoothed bootstrap

 \subsubsection{A brief comparison with the nonparametric bootstrap}

 In our setting, the level of smoothing is determined by $m$.
 As widely discussed by Young and co-authors \citep{smooth1, smooth2, smooth3, smooth4}, in the continuous case an adequate amount of smoothing may lead to estimators with a lower mean square error (MSE) than those obtained with the nonparametric bootstrap; however, these corrections are only up to the second order for large samples.
 In the discrete case, however, \citet{guerra} emphasize the advantages of the smoothing bootstrap in constructing confidence intervals but do not investigate the amount of smoothing required.
-Despite an extensive comparison of the LP-smoothed bootstrap and the classical nonparametric bootstrap being beyond the scope of this paper, here we briefly discuss its advantages in the estimation of linear functionals of the type